Praxis Precision Medicines

 Approval alone does not guarantee a smooth commercial ramp.
 Even a win can disappoint if uptake lands below what the stock already implies.

-volatility forcing your timing to matter
+Volatility forcing your timing to matter

 A 52-week range of $27–$356 and a 5 / 100 price stability score tell you this is not a stock that drifts politely between catalysts.